tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 > Making system calls can be slow, but triggering a software interrupt to tell the kernel you wish to make a system call is expensive as it goes through the full interrupt-handling paths in the processor's microcode as well as in the kernel.

 > One frequently used system call is gettimeofday(2).
-> This system call is called both directly by user-space applications.
+> This system call is called directly by user-space applications.
 This information is also not secret—any application in any privilege mode (root or any unprivileged user) will get the same answer.
 Thus the kernel arranges for the information required to answer this question to be placed in memory the process can access.
 Now a call to gettimeofday(2) changes from a system call to a normal function call and a few memory accesses.

 So, the vDSO call is preferred as the method of getting clock information as it doesn't have to go through the kernel's interrupt-handling path, but can be called more quickly.

 To wrap things up, the current time in Linux AMD64 is ultimately derived from either `__vdso_clock_gettime` or the `__x64_sys_clock_gettime` syscall.
-To 'fool' or 'tamper' with `time.Now()` you'd have to tamper with either of these.
+To 'fool' `time.Now()` you'd have to tamper with either of these.

 ## Windows Weirdness